- If thumbnail previews are not showing in Windows 10, it might be due to wrong File Explorer settings.

 - Press Windows key + S and enter disk cleanup.
 Select Disk Cleanup from the menu.

 - Once Disk Cleanup starts, you’ll be asked to select the drive you wish to scan.
 Select your System drive.
 By default, it should be C, and click on OK.

 - Wait while Disk Cleanup scans your drive.

-- When Disk Cleanup window appears, check Thumbnails from the list and click on OK.
-Few users are suggesting to select Temporary files as well, so you might want to do that.
+- Check the box for Thumbnails from the list and click on OK.
+A few users are also suggesting selecting Temporary files, so you might want to do that.

-If you’re an advanced user, you can remove thumbnail cache by using Command Prompt.
-Using Command Prompt you can remove the cache simply by running a couple of commands.
-To delete thumbnail cache, do the following:
+If you’re an advanced user, you can remove the thumbnail cache by using Command Prompt as shown below:

 - Now open Command Prompt as administrator.

 - Type the command below and press Enter: